padriba/NLP_MeTaxa/toy-example/README.md

 ```
   docker pull padriba/nlp_metaxa:latest
 ```
+- Downolad the fasta file from this link
 - Clone the NLP_MeTaxa repository: ```git clone https://github.com/padriba/NLP_MeTaxa.git ``` in your home directory

 - To get both the taxonomic assignment and print the  NCBI Taxonomy Tree run the following command: